Karanvir Bohra

-Manoj Bohra (born 28 August 1982), known as Karanvir Bohra, is an Indian actor, producer and designer.
-His works include the television series Kasautii Zindagii Kay, Dil Se Di Dua...
-Saubhagyavati Bhava?, Shararat, Just Mohabbat, Naagin 2, Qubool Hai and films Kismat Konnection, Mumbai 125 KM, Love Yoou Soniye, and Hume Tumse Pyaar Kitna.
-He participated in reality shows Nach Baliye 4, Jhalak Dikhhla Jaa 5, Fear Factor: Khatron Ke Khiladi 5 and Bigg Boss 12.
+Manoj Bohra (born 28 August 1982), is better known by his stage name Karanvir Bohra, is an Indian television and film actor, producer and designer.
+In the year 2007, Bohra changed his name from Manoj to Karanveer.

+He is recognised for his roles in TV shows like Kasautii Zindagii Kay, Dil Se Di Dua...
+Saubhagyavati Bhava?, Shararat, Just Mohabbat, Naagin 2, Qubool Hai.
+Karanvir has also appeared in films such as Kismat Konnection, Mumbai 125 KM, Love Yoou Soniye, and Hume Tumse Pyaar Kitna.
+Additionally he has participated in several reality shows including Nach Baliye 4, Jhalak Dikhhla Jaa 5, Fear Factor: Khatron Ke Khiladi 5 and Bigg Boss 12.

 Early life and education

-Bohra was born on 28 August 1982 in Jodhpur to a Pushkarana Brahmin family.
+Bohra was born on 28 August 1982 in Jodhpur, Rajasthan.
 He is the son of filmmaker Mahendra Bohra and the grandson of actor-producer Ramkumar Bohra.
 Producer Sunil Bohra is his first cousin.
-He has two sisters, Meenakshi and Shivangi.
+He has one older sister, Meenakshi Bohra Vyas.
 He attended G D Somani Memorial School in Cuffe Parade.
-As a child he was not academically inclined, nor was he good at sports.
+As a child, he was not academically inclined, nor was he good at sports.
 He attended junior college at Elphinstone College in Mumbai, studying science, but he left the school in twelfth grade.
-Later he was admitted to Sydenham College in Churchgate, where he received a Bachelor of Commerce degree.
+Later, he was admitted to Sydenham College in Churchgate, where he received a Bachelor of Commerce degree.
 Bohra received training in the Kathak dance style for two years under Pandit Veeru Krishnan.

 Personal life

 Karanvir and wife Teejay with their twin daughters in 2017.

-Bohra married model and VJ Teejay Sidhu at the Sri Sri Ravishankar Ashram in Bengaluru on 3 November 2006.
+Bohra is married to model and VJ Teejay Sidhu His marriage took place at Sri Sri Ravishankar Ashram in Bengaluru on 3 November 2006.
 The couple have three daughters.

-In 2007, Bohra changed his name from Manoj to Karanvir.
 Earlier Bohra and his wife lived at Lokhandwala in Andheri, Mumbai, and in 2014, he moved to Goregaon, a locality in the Mumbai Suburban district.
 Bohra is enthusiastic about cleanliness and meditation.

 Career

 Debut And Early Breakthrough and success in Television (1990; 1999–2008)

 Bohra's first acting role was as a child artist in Tejaa (1990).
 Bohra made his television debut with the role of Kabir in DJ's a Creative Unit's Just Mohabbat.
-Later he worked as an assistant to B. P. Singh on the detective series C.I.D, followed by Achanak 37 Saal Baad.
+Later, he worked as an assistant to B. P. Singh on the detective series C.I.D, followed by Achanak 37 Saal Baad.
 He had his first leading role with Ronnie Screwvala's Shararat, a comedy fantasy show where he played Dhruv.
 Bohra also played minor parts in Kyunki Saas Bhi Kabhi Bahu Thi (2007) and Kkusum (2008).
 In 2005, he joined the cast of the popular show Kasautii Zindagii Kay.
 He played the character of Prem Basu/Yudi, a spoilt brat opposite Tina Parekh.
-After being a part of the show for more than two years, he decided quit it to pursue his Bollywood career.
+After being a part of the show for more than two years, he decided to quit it to pursue his Bollywood career.
 In 2008, Bohra hosted Ek Se Badhkar Ek with Tina Parekh.
 In the same year, Bohra participated in dance reality shows Nach Baliye 4 with his wife Teejay Sidhu, and in Kabhi Kabhii Pyaar Kabhi Kabhii Yaar with his wife and Tina Parekh.